jhjdev/bartender-order-service/README.md

 - [x] ~~Use HTTP status codes like 429 where it gives meaning~~
 - [ ] Implement Vitest and Cypress for testing on web
 - [ ] Implement ErrorBoundry for web
-- [ ] Add features like current day, weather, some other nice to have information in header or below header.
+- [ ] Add features like current day, weather, stats & some other nice to have information in Home Component.

 ### Low Priority